opengauss-mirror/examples/README.en.md

 # examples

-#### Description
+### Description

-This repository is an application open source project of OpenGauss
+This repository contains some applications and demos to illustrate possible use cases of openGauss.